cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/premium/fully_distributed/install_and_configure/manual.md

  tcp/22000 | Filesystem replication port.

 * **Please notice the 'networks' section** in the config.yaml file.
-In case you use a load-balancer, you would need to specify its private IP in order for the different agents to connect to it.
+In case you use a load balancer, you would need to specify its private IP in order for the different agents to connect to it.
 Please see further explanation in the "Accessing the Load Balancer Using {{< param cfy_agent_name >}}s" section of this guide under
 "Management Service Load Balancer".